PersonaMark: Personalized LLM watermarking for model protection and user attribution: Background and Related Work

 \subsection{LLM watermarking}

-Under the idea of adding watermarks in the process of generating text using language models, Kirchenbauer et al.\cite{kirchenbauer_watermark_2023} proposed a digital watermarking framework for large models that can embed signals that are invisible to humans but can be detected by algorithms in the generated text to mitigate the potential harm of large models.
-This framework achieves watermark embedding and detection by selecting a set of "green" markers and prioritizing their use during the generation process.
+Kirchenbauer et al.\cite{kirchenbauer_watermark_2023} proposed a digital watermarking framework for large models that can embed signals that are invisible to humans but can be detected by algorithms in the generated text to mitigate the potential harm of large models.
+This framework(referred to as KGW in the following sections) achieves watermark embedding and detection by selecting a set of "green" markers and prioritizing their use during the generation process.
 Lee et al.\cite{lee_who_2023} proposed a code generation watermarking method called SWEET, which improves the ability to detect AI generated code text by removing low entropy segments during watermark generation and detection, while significantly improving code quality preservation, surpassing all baseline methods, including post detection methods.
-Hu et al.\cite{hu_unbiased_2023} proposed an unbiased watermarking technique that enables the tracking and attribution of model generated text without affecting the output quality of large models (LLMs), while ensuring that users cannot detect the presence of watermarks, providing a new perspective for responsible AI development.
+Hu et al.\cite{hu_unbiased_2023} proposed an unbiased watermarking technique that enables the tracking of model generated text without affecting the output quality of large models (LLMs), while ensuring that users cannot detect the presence of watermarks, providing a new perspective for responsible AI development.